robotastic/trunk-recorder/README.md

  - **systems** - An array of JSON objects that define the trunking systems that will be recorded.
 The following options are used to configure each System.
    - **control_channels** - *(For trunked systems)* an array of the control channel frequencies for the system, in Hz.
 The frequencies will automatically be cycled through if the system moves to an alternate channel.
    - **channels** - *(For conventional systems)* an array of the channel frequencies, in Hz, used for the system.
 The channels get assigned a virtual talkgroup number based upon their position in the array.
 Squelch levels need to be specified for the Source(s) being used.
+   - **alphatags** - *(Optional, For conventional systems)* an array of the alpha tags, these will be outputed to the logfiles *talkgroupDisplayFormat* is set to include tags.
+Alpha tags will be applied to the *channels* in the order the values appear in the array.
    - **type** - the type of trunking system.
 The options are *smartnet*, *p25*,  *conventional* & *conventionalP25*.
    - **talkgroupsFile** - this is a CSV file that provides information about the talkgroups.
 It determines whether a talkgroup is analog or digital, and what priority it should have.
 This file should be located in the same directory as the trunk-recorder executable.
    - **recordUnknown** - record talkgroups if they are not listed in the Talkgroups File.
 The options are *true* and *false* (without quotes).
 The default is *true*.